DIVORCE CONSIDERATIONS FOR MEN

 If you are a man who fears that a court will invariably rule in favor of the woman — which is not necessarily so — then standing up for your rights and desires when negotiating an equitable divorce is even more important.

 E. Gordon Peters, Jr., Attorney at Law, will work with you to pursue mutually acceptable divorce terms for you and your ex-spouse.
-With offices in both Lynchburg and Blackstone, Virginia, E. Gordon Peters, Jr. is proud to serve clients throughout the counties of Amherst, Campbell, Bedford, Nottoway, Prince Edward, and Charlotte — so reach out today for a free consultation!
+With offices in both Lynchburg and Blackstone, Virginia, E. Gordon Peters, Jr. is proud to serve clients throughout the counties of Amherst, Campbell, Bedford, Nottoway, Prince Edward, and Charlotte — so reach out today for a consultation!